 Transfer tax is levied by the municipality, county, or state to the transfer of ownership of the house from the seller to the owner.
 The tax amount is based on the market value of the property.
 The transfer tax is also called deed tax, mortgage registry tax, and stamp tax.

 So, who pays county transfer tax in OH, and who pays city transfer tax in OH?
 Usually, the seller pays both transfer taxes.
-However, the buyer must pay the transfer tax if the seller does not or if it has been negotiated as a buyer closing cost.
+However, the buyer must pay the transfer tax if the seller does not or if it has been negotiated as a buyer closing cost in California.

 Mortgage underwriters charge an underwriting fee to evaluate and verify loan applications.
 It is a one-time fee Some lenders charge it in place of the originating fee, while others charge it in addition to the same.

 The VA funding fee is a one-time fee paid to the Department of Veteran Affairs (VA) that runs the VA loan program.
 The VA fee you have to pay depends on the down payment they make for a property. if you make a down payment of less than 5%, you have to pay a VA fee of 2.3% for your first home and 3.6% on any subsequent homes.

 |Down Payment||VA Fee for 1st Loan||VA Fee for Subsequent Loans|